 Of course, nothing about DLC has been confirmed so we can’t say for certain just yet.

 Finally, you might be wondering about pre-ordering Bayonetta 3.
 At this point, pre-orders aren’t available just yet, due to Platinum and Nintendo remaining tight-lipped about the project’s development schedule.
-Typically, games become available to pre-order when a release date is announced.
+Typically, games become available to pre-order when a solid release date is announced.
 In referencing the re-release of Bayonetta 2 for Switch, consumers were able to pre-order shortly after the port’s announcement in December 2017 at The Game Awards — before its release in February 2018.

 Since then, developers and publishers have eased back on announcing release dates too early, as fans are often disappointed when delays occur.
 With that in mind, don’t expect to be able to pre-order Bayonetta 3 until closer to launch.